-Overall, the consultations, and the feedback provided, were a success.
-The information that was garnered from the consultations provided a solid background from which to provide the drafters of the Preamble and Principles with enough material to incorporate changes and craft a second draft of the documents.
+Overall, the consultations, and the feedback provided, were a success, as there was a high level of engagement, there was robust feedback on the Preamble and Principles and the participants wanted to continue the discussions on valuing water and how to implement them into national-level policies.
+The information garnered from the consultations provided a solid background from which to provide the drafters of the Preamble and Principles with material to incorporate changes and craft a second draft of the documents.
+The outcomes of the consultations were captured in a table that can be found in Annex I.